-We are focused on the development and commercialization of proprietary technologies which are capable of uniquely identifying or authenticating almost any substance or material using electromagnetic energy to record, detect, and identify the unique "signature" of the substance or material.
-We call these our "Bio-RFIDTM" and "ChromaIDTM" technologies.
+We are focused on the development and commercialization of proprietary technologies which are capable of uniquely identifying and measuring almost any material or analyte using electromagnetic energy to detect, record, identify and measure the unique "signature" of said materials or analytes.
+We call these our "Bio-RFIDTM" technology platform when pertaining to radio and microwave spectroscopy; and "ChromaIDTM" technology platform when pertaining to optical spectroscopy.

+ChromaID is the first technology developed and patented by the Company.
 More recently, we have focused upon extensions and new patentable inventions that are derived from and extend beyond our ChromaID technology and intellectual property.
-We call this new technology "Bio-RFID."
+We call this new technology platform "Bio-RFID."
 The rapid advances made with our Bio-RFID technology in our laboratory have caused us to move quickly into the commercialization phase of our Company as we work to create revenue generating products for the marketplace.
 Today, the sole focus of the Company is on its Bio-RFID technology, its commercialization and development of related patent assets.